 If your earnings or deductions are fairly different than the prior year, then estimating your current year tax liability may be the best method.
 The IRS Form 1040-ES and the handy Estimated Tax Worksheet are designed to help you do this.
 Don’t worry, I can vouch, the worksheet is as fun as it looks!
 If you aren't sure that you want to spend your weekend reading tax instructions, then give us a call!
 We are always happy to assist with estimated tax analyses.

 Self-Employment “Rule of Thumb”

-If you are self-employed, the general rule of thumb is setting aside 30% of your income (profits) for estimated taxes.
+If you are self-employed, you may have heard of this option.
+It's not official IRS guidance, but just a very general and rough rule of thumb to set aside 30% of your income (profit) for estimated taxes.
 This figure can be accurate for some taxpayers, but it depends on your specific situation and does not protect you from underpayment penalties if it isn’t accurate.
 The other risk is that you may end up overpaying depending on your circumstances.